I just like making websites. I’m a Staff Product Designer at Datadog. Before that I worked at Glitch, Genius, and thoughtbot. I live in New York.

 Most of our competitors use React-Grid-Layout but we built a layout system from the ground up that enables our dashboards to have complex grouping, responsive behavior, and usability improvements.
 You can watch me talk more about it here.

-I wrote this web game from scratch in plain JavaScript with no dependencies.
+“Lander” is an addictive web-based game I created in 2023.
+I wrote it from scratch in plain JavaScript with no dependencies.
 It reached #1 on Hacker News, was posted on Kottke, trends on Twitter once in a while, and continues to be played by more than 20,000 people every month.You should try playing it.
+You can also watch me give a five minute talk about it.

 The last big project I worked on was designing the paid product: Boosted Apps.
 You can read about it here.
 I worked on everything: the UX, branding, and even the marketing material.
 Glitch has since been acquired by Fastly.